-Jenny Montgomery is a stage director who focuses on plays that explore themes of social justice and transcultural connection.
-She has lived in Québec since 2009, when she moved from the United States to Montréal for a Fulbright grant to create a bilingual play from interviews with immigrants, Québécois and people in between cultures.
-Déraciné/Uprooted examines themes of cultural belonging, identity and concepts of “home.”
-In March 2012, it had a public reading at the Balustrade Theatre of the Monument-National in Montréal.
-In 2014, Déraciné, a new version of the play entirely in French, had a reading at Concordia University in Montreal and during the events of the Carrefour international de théâtre in Québec City.
+Jenny Montgomery is a stage director who focuses on plays that explore social issues and transcultural connection.
+She has lived in Quebec since 2009, when she moved from the United States to Montreal for a Fulbright grant to create a bilingual documentary play from interviews with immigrants, Québécois, and people in between cultures.
+Déraciné/Uprooted examines themes of cultural belonging, identity, and concepts of home.
+In March 2012, it had a public reading at the Balustrade Theatre of the Monument-National in Montreal.
+In 2014, Déraciné, a new version of the play entirely in French, had a reading at Concordia University in Montreal and during the events of the Carrefour international de théâtre in Quebec City.

-Before moving to Québec, Jenny spent seven years directing and assistant directing in Chicago.
+Before moving to Quebec, Jenny spent seven years directing, assistant directing, and writing plays in Chicago.
 Her assistant directing credits include the world premieres of Arthur Miller’s Finishing the Picture, directed by Robert Falls (Goodman), and Joanna McClelland Glass’ Trying, directed by Sandy Shinner (Victory Gardens).
-In 2008, Jenny was the SDCF Observer for Tina Landau and assistant to Tracy Letts on the world premiere of Tracy Lett’s Superior Donuts (Steppenwolf).
-She has directed work in Chicago, Tennessee and Norway.
+In 2008, Jenny was the SDCF Observer for Tina Landau and assistant to Tracy Letts on the world premiere of Tracy Letts’ Superior Donuts (Steppenwolf).

 She did the English translation of the new version of Robert Lepage’s Needles and Opium.
-It premiered in November 2013 at Canadian Stage in Toronto.
 Needles and Opium won the Toronto Theatre Critics Award for Best Canadian Play (2014).
 She also did the English translation for The Library at Night, a virtual-reality project by Alberto Manguel and Robert Lepage.